Fresh Rose Deep Hydration Toner: A Skin Soothing Favourite?

-Created by Lev Glazman and Alina Roytberg, Fresh Beauty started out its life in Seattle, USA, in 1991.
-Iinspired by the food bazaars of their native Russia, and with a mission to sell indulgent yet natural products from around the world, Fresh quickly won a loyal customer base with its nature-inspired formulas, touch of luxury and oodles of pretty packaging.
+Created by Lev Glazman and Alina Roytberg, Fresh Beauty started its life in Seattle, USA, in 1991.
+Inspired by the food bazaars of their native Russia, and with a mission to sell indulgent yet natural products from around the world, Fresh quickly won a loyal customer base with its nature-inspired formulas, a touch of luxury and oodles of pretty packaging.

-Fresh has since gone on to become something of an Instagram favourite (probably at least partly thanks to that pretty packaging) and is now stocked by most major beauty suppliers from Sephora and Cult Beauty to Space NK.
+Fresh has since gone on to become something of an Instagram favourite (probably at least partly thanks to that pretty packaging and their cult lip products) and is now stocked by most major beauty suppliers from Sephora and Cult Beauty to Space NK.

 And overall I’ve become quite the fan- enjoying the mostly gentle formulas and the dewy skin results- with their Rose Deep Hydration Facial Toner becoming a firm favourite.

-A true blast of old world nostalgia, part of the beauty of this toner lies in it’s, well, beauty.
-Genuinely lovely to admire on bedside/dressing tables, the actual rose petals here makes give this a feel that’s total luxury (the light scent of rose when opened doesn’t hurt either).
+A true blast of old-world nostalgia, part of the beauty of this toner lies in its, well, beauty.
+Genuinely lovely to admire on bedside/dressing tables, the actual rose petals here give this a feel that’s total luxury (the light scent of rose when opened doesn’t hurt either).

-But does that necessarily add up to a toner that’s good for skin?
+But does that necessarily add up to a toner that’s good for the skin?

 Well yes, in this case, thankfully it mostly does.
-Because in addition to its insanely photogenic looks (making me feel slightly like a 1920s socialite when I use it), this toner also packs in some seriously skin-soothing ingredients, boasting glycerin (to soften) and Rose Damascena flower water (to hydrate).
+Because in addition to its insanely photogenic looks (making me feel slightly like a 1920s socialite when I use it), this toner is not only alcohol-free but also packs in some seriously skin-soothing ingredients, boasting glycerin (to soften) and Rose Damascena flower water (to hydrate).

-Finally, Angelica extract (a Japanese herb full of polyphenols and vitamins…also the name of one of the Rugrats- who doesn’t love a 90s cartoon?) soothes and hydrates.
+Finally, Angelica extract (a Japanese herb full of polyphenols and vitamins…also the name of one of the Rugrats- who doesn’t love a 90s cartoon?) promises to soothe and hydrate.

 On the downside though there is also some artificial fragrance here as well as citronellol and geraniol (two additional fragrances which can be potentially irritating for some skin types).